Philips OFG 150 Floor Lamp

 Inspired by the fast-growing electricity industry and the promising results of Gerard Philips own experiments to make reliable carbon filaments, Frederik Philips (his father) financed the purchase of a modest factory in Eindhoven, The Netherlands in 1891.
 Frederik Philips was a Jewish banker based in Zaltbommel.

-In 1895, after difficult first four years and near bankruptcy, Anton Philips joined the company, he was Gerard’s younger brother.
-With Anton’s arrival, the family business began to expand rapidly.
+In 1895, after difficult first four years and a near bankruptcy, Anton Philips joined the company.
+Anton was the younger brother of Gerard.
+With his arrival, the family business began to expand rapidly.
 The brothers changed their family business by founding the Philips corporation.
 They laid the foundations for the later electronics multinational.

 In 1930 the first shaver of the Philips company was introduced and was simply called “The Philishave”.